-The format of this manual allows the user to quickly locate information at the level desired.
-To accomplish this, the manual is divided into six chapters.
+This manual is formatted to aid the user in quickly locating information at the level desired.
+To accomplish this, the manual is divided into six chapters:

-Chapter 1 Introduction - This chapter contains general information, such as basic and functional descriptions, specifications, and a list of related documents.
+Chapter 1 - Introduction: This chapter contains general information, such as basic and functional descriptions, specifications, and a list of related documents.

-Chapter 2 Installation - This chapter provides complete installation information.
+Chapter 2 - Installation: This chapter provides complete installation information.
 Because the TE16 can be used with many different processor-controller/formatter combinations, cabling diagrams for all such systems are provided.
 In addition, unpacking and inspection instructions and acceptance test procedures are included.

-Chapter 3 Operating Instructions - This chapter is directed toward the operator/user, so that the reader will have a complete understanding of how to power up, load/unload tape, and apply basic trouble-shooting techniques.
-No programming information is provided, because it appears in the respective controller/formatter manuals.
+Chapter 3 - Operating Instructions: This chapter is directed toward the operator/user, so that the reader will have a complete understanding of how to power up, load/unload tape, and apply basic troubleshooting techniques.
+No programming information is provided, as it appears in the respective controller/formatter manuals.

-Chapter 4 Customer Care and Preventive Maintenance - This chapter lists customer responsibilities, magnetic tape care fundamentals, and customer preventive maintenance procedures.
+Chapter 4 - Customer Care and Preventive Maintenance: This chapter lists customer responsibilities, magnetic tape care fundamentals, and customer preventive maintenance procedures.

-Chapter 5 Theory of Operation - This chapter provides three levels of theory for a total TE16 description.
+Chapter 5 - Theory of Operation: This chapter provides three levels of theory for a total TE16 description.
 First, a basic description of the TE16 is discussed.
 Then, a functional overview is presented, providing a "big picture" of the TE16.
 Diagrams complement the text, taking the reader through entire operations from the application of power through tape buffering, power supply operation, and the read/write action.